engineerang/coredns-deployment/README.md

 # Getting Started

 ## Installation
-You will need podman, so head over to [Podman.io](https://podman.io/getting-started/installation.html) and install for your distro.
+You will need podman (>=2.0), so head over to [Podman.io](https://podman.io/getting-started/installation.html) and install for your distro.

 ## Quickstart
 ````bash